fdevaulx/blockchain-playbook-dev/new-technology-integration/Outline.md

 Best Practice:
 * Decide how your system is going to handle identity and access management.
 Is this a public blockchain anyone can join?
 If not, how will you confirm identity?
 Look into the mutual exchange of TLS certificates for system-to-system communications so that both parties can confirm the other party holds a private key matching the public key that they identify themselves with.

+Use Cases:

 ##Adjacent Technologies
 (They can potentially replace Blockchain technology for specific uses)
 1. Cryptography - the practice of obfuscating or encrypting information so it is no longer intelligible without a key.
 You can use cryptography to secure distributed pieces of information with much less overhead than blockchain.
 For example, imagine you have a compilation of text from different parties that changes over time, much like a GitHub repository.
 If each participant enables _signed commits_, GitHub uses public/private key pairs to verify that each contribution is from the party that the commit is contributed to.
 From a technical standpoint, this is much simpler than blockchain and is a service GitHub (and others) can offer as a free service.

 Best Practices:
-1. As with any password / key, ensure the private key can't be stolen
+* As with any password / key, ensure the private key can't be stolen
-2. Use the highest form of encryption available for the keys - for example SHA-256
+* Use the highest form of encryption available for the keys - for example SHA-256
-3. A proper place to use this in lieu of Blockchain would be when you don't need a validation flow for the source of truth, and you are just storing the data securely.
+* A proper place to use this in lieu of Blockchain would be when you don't need a validation flow for the source of truth, and you are just storing the data securely.

 2. Hashgraph